spraakbanken/korp-frontend/README.md

 - `modes/common.js`
 - `translations/*.json`

-Opionally, also add your own Javascript, CSS or views in:
+Optionally, also add your own Javascript, CSS or HTML-snippets in:

 - `styles/`
 - `scripts/`
 - `views/`

-Styles and scripts will be loaded by Webpack and added to the bundle.
+Styles and scripts will be automatically loaded by Webpack and added to the bundle (this is done in `app/index.js`).
 Files matching `views/*.html` can be loaded manually by requiring them using the name `customtemplates`.
 The result will be a string containing the (minified) HTML, for example, a template for an Angular directive: `template: require("customviews/my_view.html")`.